5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

 Leaf

-Drafting automation plugin for AutoCAD — stringing, homerun routing, circuit length export, and tagging for commercial/industrial projects.
+Drafting automation plugin for AutoCAD — stringing, homerun routing, circuit length export, and tagging across rooftop, ground mount, and SolarEdge workflows.
 AutoCAD 2018–2026 on Windows.
 14-day free trial, no credit card.

 - ~3-minute full workflow — panel groups, strings, inverters, homeruns, cable export.
 Because the workflow is fast, design changes aren't painful — delete everything and rerun.